 - 8.1 The Licensing Authority agrees with the Gambling Commission's position that gambling-related harm should be considered as a public health issue. - 8.2 Gambling is a legitimate leisure activity enjoyed by many and the majority of those who gamble appear to do so with enjoyment, and without exhibiting any signs of problematic behaviour.
-There are significant numbers of people who experience significant harm as result of their gambling.
+There are however significant numbers of people who do experience significant harm as result of their gambling.

-The extent of gambling-related harm (sometimes called "problem gambling") is evidenced to be greater in those who are already vulnerable and at risk of poor health, further exacerbating existing inequalities."
+"Gambling is an activity undertaken by a significant number of adults.
+The extent of gambling-related harm (sometimes called "problem gambling") is not yet fully understood.
+However there is evidence that those who are already vulnerable and at risk of poor health are more at risk of gambling-related harms, further exacerbating existing inequalities."